asherccohen/dictionary-react-app/README.md

 In order to transform the dataset into the desired format, a dictionary is needed:

-Web Engineering Frontend Onsite Day Task Introduction Domain Range Stonegrey Dark Grey Midnight Black Black Mystic Silver Silver The Domain of a dictionary represents the original value to transform, the Range of a dictionary represents the desired value.
-If we apply this dictionary to the Color column of the Original Dataset and replace the values by the corresponding Range value in the dictionary, we get the Desired Dataset.
+Web Engineering Frontend Onsite Day Task Introduction

+`The Domain of a dictionary represents the original value to transform, the Range of a dictionary represents the desired value.
+If we apply this dictionary to the Color column of the Original Dataset and replace the values by the corresponding Range value in the dictionary, we get the Desired Dataset.`

 A dictionary is said to be consistent, if none of the following problems occur: Duplicate Domains/Ranges: Two rows in the dictionary map to the same value, simply resulting in duplicate content.

-Domain Range Stonegrey Dark Grey Stonegrey Dark Grey Caribbean Sea Turqoise Forks or Duplicate Domains with different Ranges: Two rows in the dictionary map to different values, resulting in an ambiguous transformation.
+`Forks or Duplicate Domains with different Ranges: Two rows in the dictionary map to different values, resulting in an ambiguous transformation.`
-Domain Range Stonegrey Dark Grey Stonegrey Anthracite Midnight Blue Dark Blue

-Cycles: Two or more rows in a dictionary result in cycles, resulting in a never-ending transformation.
+`Cycles: Two or more rows in a dictionary result in cycles, resulting in a never-ending transformation.`

-Dictionary Consistency
-Domain Range Stonegrey Dark Grey Dark Grey Stonegrey Midnight Blue Dark Blue
-Chains: A chain structure in the dictionary (a value in Range column also appears in Domain column of another entry), resulting in inconsistent transformation.
+`Chains: A chain structure in the dictionary (a value in Range column also appears in Domain column of another entry), resulting in inconsistent transformation.`
-Domain Range Stonegrey Dark Grey Dark Grey Anthracite Midnight Blue Dark Blue

 When using dictionaries for data normalisation or other purposes, all these inconsistencies must not occur, otherwise the result of the transformation is ambiguous or not deﬁned.

+### Requirements
 With this introduction and slightly theoretical background in mind, you are now going to create a dictionary management application.

 The application must satisfy the following requirements:
-Creating and deleting dictionaries
+` - Creating and deleting dictionaries
-Showing available dictionaries in an overview
+- Showing available dictionaries in an overview
-Editing dictionaries (adding, updating and removing rows) Validating the entire dictionary regarding consistency (see above) Validations should be shown as some kind of problem markers next to the offending part of the dictionary.
+- Editing dictionaries (adding, updating and removing rows)
+- Validating the entire dictionary regarding consistency (see above)
+- Validations should be shown as some kind of problem markers next to the offending part of the dictionary.
-Problem markers have different severities, e.g. a Duplicate Domains/Ranges problem is less severe than a Cycle (in which case you cannot go on processing such a dictionary).
+- Problem markers have different severities, e.g. a Duplicate Domains/Ranges problem is less severe than a Cycle (in which case you cannot go on processing such a dictionary).`

 ### [Live Demo](https://dictionary-react.herokuapp.com/)